Your choice for reliable asbestos testing.

 Does dry wall or sheet rock contain asbestos?

 There is no way to know whether these materials contain asbestos without having them tested.
-If you are concerned those materials in your home may contain asbestos and the materials are damaged (frayed, falling apart) or if you are performing a renovation that will disturb the material, consult with a state accredited asbestos assessment/inspection.
+If you are concerned those materials in your home may contain asbestos and the materials are damaged (frayed, falling apart) or if you are performing a renovation that will disturb the material, consult with a state accredited asbestos inspector.

 How might I be exposed to asbestos fibers?